AdaCore/training_material/courses/spark_for_ada_programmers/7_specification_language.rst

 * This is a :dfn:`component association`

   - Can be used in any aggregate
-  - Can be mixed with regular component associations :code:`Idx => Val`
+  - Can be mixed with regular component associations :ada:`Idx => Val`

 =========================
 Structuring Expressions